 🚣🏼♀️ 🚣🏼♀️ 🚣🏼♀️

 UNDER: ACoAs often don’t ‘feel like’ doing things – so we just don’t.
-We need to ACT.
-There are actions —
+But we need to ACT.
+There are actions that —

-• that we hate doing but need to (cold calls, taxes…), OR
+• we hate doing but need to (cold calls, taxes, dentist…), OR

-• that have to do with self-care, which we don’t have permission to fulfill (staying healthy, Recovery activities, speaking up for ourselves …)
+• have to do with self-care, but we don’t have permission to act on (loving self-talk, staying healthy, Recovery activities, speaking up for ourselves …)